> RADIUS 2FA

 1. Install Protectimus RADIUS Server to enable RADIUS 2FA

-Protectimus RADIUS Server can be started using the following command:
+- You can monitor the process of Protectimus RADIUS Server deployment using the command:

 - Run the installer as administrator.